 As parking on-site is limited we encourage staff, patients and visitors to use public transport where possible.

 There are 315 spaces available for patients and visitors on site, with the main car park located directly outside the main entrance to the hospital.
 When you arrive you’ll see electronic signs directing you to a car park with available spaces.
-As you enter the car park take a ticket from the entrance barrier and park.
-Please keep your ticket with you and pay at the pay station on your way back to your car.
+When you drive into the car park your vehicle registration number is captured by the Automatic Number Plate Recognition barriers.
+When you are ready to leave the site please go to the pay station where you will need to enter your vehicle registration number.

 Blue Badge holders

-Coming soon…automatic number plate recognition barriers are being installed in our car parks.
-If you wish to register your vehicle please use the form below.
+Automatic number plate recognition barriers are now in operation on our car parks.
+If you wish to register your vehicle please email firstname.lastname@example.org with your name, email address, blue badge number and up to five vehicle registration numbers.
 This will mean the barrier will recognise your number plate when you arrive on site, lift the barrier and then when you go to pay you will be charged at the blue badge holder fixed rate fee.
+If you are unable to complete the online form please visit the car parking and security office on site.
+You will need to know or make a note of your vehicle registration number as when you go to pay at the machine you will be asked for this.

 Car park charges